Robert Craig Savage, President and Founder

 Bob Luckey, Western New York Correspondent

-In 2013, Bob Luckey marks 30 years since debuting on Livingston County radio, beginning in Dansville and then in Avon, all part of a career that spanned from the early 1980's through the 2000's that also included on-air stints in Rochester, Seneca Falls, and Springville.
-As WYSL's western New York correspondent, Bob has covered stories as diverse as Native American gaming and taxation issues, border and homeland security, selected election campaigns, and economic and transportation issues of interest to the Rochester metro area.
-In addition to being an occasional guest on "Livingston Online", Bob has provided headline coverage of selected news items from the Lackawanna Six case in 2002 to the murder-suicide case involving Erie County Medical Center trauma surgeon Timothy Jorden in 2012.
+In 2014, Bob Luckey marked 25 years since moving from Rochester to Buffalo to continue his association with WYSL as its Western New York Correspondent; all part of a career that spanned from the 1980's through the 2000's that included stints in Rochester, Seneca Falls, Dansville, Avon and Springville.
+Bob has covered stories as diverse as border & homeland security, selected election campaigns, and economic & transportation issues of interest to the Rochester metro area.
+Bob has also provided headline coverage of selected news items from the Lackawanna Six case in 2002 to President Obama's western New York visit in 2013.
 Bob is a 1978 graduate of Penfield High School, a 1982 graduate of St. John Fisher College, and does the voice-over announcing the "9 AM Open Mike" public affairs show on WSPQ Radio in Springville, NY.